About This Chapter

 Groups, though made up of individuals, have their own sets of norms.
 These sets develop as the group grows and interacts and can change a person's behavior that might be new to the group.
 Here we review types of norms present in groups and their potential impact on an individual's behavior.

-12. Functions of School: Socialization, Cultural Innovation, Integration & Latent Functions
+12. Functions of School: Socialization, Cultural Transmission, Integration & Latent Functions

 Schools serve a number of functions in our society beyond just transmitting academic knowledge and skills.
 In this lesson, we differentiate between manifest and latent functions of schools and discuss examples of each.